-NM Areas Reviewed (continued) Findings Recommendations Access to the information technology network room/server closet is restricted to personnel authorized by Office of Information and Technology.
-X Access to the information technology network room/server closet is documented.
-Access to the information technology network room/server closet at the Polk VA Street Annex Clinic was not documented.
-1. We recommended that the information technology server closet at the Polk Street VA Annex Clinic is maintained according to information technology safety and security standards.
+NM Areas Reviewed (continued) Findings Recommendations X Access to the information technology network room/server closet is documented.
+Access to the information technology network room/server closet at the Worcester CBOC was not documented.
+2. We recommended that the information technology server closet at the Worcester CBOC is maintained according to information technology safety and security standards.
 All computer screens are locked when not in use.
 Information is not viewable on monitors in public areas.
 The CBOC has an automated external defibrillator.
 There is an alarm system and/or panic buttons installed and tested in high-risk areas (e.g., mental health clinic), and the testing is documented.
 CBOC staff receive regular information/updates on their responsibilities in emergency response operations.
 The staff participates in scheduled emergency management training and exercises.